kwolf1909/Neo-Dice-Duo/README.md

 # Neo-Dice-Duo
-Electronic Dice based on NeoPixel ring and MCU ATtiny 85.
+Electronic Dice based on NeoPixel ring and MCU ATtiny 85 or ATtiny 814/1614.

 The eletronic dice shows two dices to get a random number between 2 and 12.
 For visualization a NeoPixel ring with 24 NeoPixel-LEDs is used.